satyamisme/Custom-Super-Maker/README.md

 6. Flash the Repacked Super Image:

 Odin users: Extract repacked_super.tar and flash it using the AP slot.
+Bug: You need to change the repacked_super.img to super.img

 Heimdall users: Use the included heimdall_flash.sh script.
+(not test yet)

 7. Reboot to Recovery and Format Data: